waggle-sensor/summer2022/snead/daily_log.md

 - Aether is if you want to run your own mobile core as a service, but its component, SD-Core, can be run independently as a 5G/4G Core
 #### To Do
 - Downlink!!!
 When in the lab!!
 Eventually!
 Radios are down!
+- [Open5GCore](https://www.open5gcore.org/) as another avenue to look into for Core research
 ## Week 3: 6/27 to 7/1
 ### Friday 7/1
 - Went to Active Shooter training... not a fan...